williamstein/rh/notes.md

 - (Karl Crisman) page 35 and elsewhere: I wonder if you might want to LaTeX the ticks for the various graphs.
 They look weird being in a different typeface.
 Use  tick_formatter="latex".  [[Question for production department: how do you want us to re-do all text in figures?]]

+- Weird period at the very end of endnote 20.